AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

 // @public (undocumented)
 export type CcsCredentialType = (typeof CcsCredentialType)[keyof typeof CcsCredentialType];

+// Warning: (ae-missing-release-tag) "checkMaxAge" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 function checkMaxAge(authTime: number, maxAge: number): void;

+// Warning: (ae-missing-release-tag) "CLAIMS" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const CLAIMS = "claims";

+// Warning: (ae-missing-release-tag) "ClaimsRequestKeys" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ClaimsRequestKeys" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export const ClaimsRequestKeys: {
     readonly ACCESS_TOKEN: "access_token";